JamesHarrisonZa/GameOfLifeEnterprise/README.md

 ## Workflows in place
 * Continous integration with CircleCI
 * Building a new docker image and publishing to Docker Hub
+## Workflows ToDo
+* Get container running on Heroku/AWS Beenstalk/Google Cloud
+* Webhook that spin up containers from a succesful CI build or dockerhub push

 ## Commands to run locally
 * npm install